• Skip to primary navigation

 Here are some other suggestions.
 Feel free to choose whichever you like per your taste.

 • TVP (textured vegetable protein) is the closest you can get to the real ground beef texture and taste without the fatty and greasy part nonetheless.
-We used TVP in our vegan cabbage lasagna recipe.
-We show you there how to prepare it through step-by-step photos and instructions, including a quick video.
+I used TVP in my vegan cabbage lasagna recipe.
+I show you there how to prepare it through step-by-step photos and instructions, including a quick video.

 • Cauliflower and walnut mince is a seemingly weird combination but works cauliflower gives the minced texture, while walnut adds meaty richness.
-If you eat soy-free or prefer a whole foods substitute, we have step-by-step instructions for you to make it within our vegan spaghetti bolognese recipe.
+If you eat soy-free or prefer a whole foods substitute, I have step-by-step instructions for you to make it within my vegan spaghetti bolognese recipe.

 • Mushroom bolognese would be most people’s first choice as they are easy to work with, cheap, and has familiar ingredients.
-Although we think that mushroom does not deliver on texture perfectly.
+Although I think that mushroom does not deliver on texture perfectly.
 It remains too spongy.
-We only use them in combination with cauliflower and walnut mince and prepare them similarly.
+I only use them in combination with cauliflower and walnut mince and prepare them similarly.

 • Tofu could be another alternative, although most people bit hesitant to use it.
 It is not easy to make tofu crunchy, and you can easily end up with something too gooey.
-We rarely use it.
+Here is my tofu bolognese recipe to show you how to make it work.

 • Quinoa or millet gives a minced texture, but they are so tiny compared to ground beef.
-We use it in our vegan bean chili recipe in combination with other veggies.
+I use it in our vegan bean chili recipe in combination with other veggies.

 Nutrition